Help Us Build a Stronger Weather and Response Network Across Central Appalachia

 No. Some roles benefit from prior experience, but many do not.
 Training and onboarding may be provided depending on the position.

 Yes.
 Depending on the role, CAWA may require additional onboarding, safety guidance, training, or screening before participation.
+Field and storm response roles in particular may have additional requirements.

 Our team will review your submission and may follow up with additional questions, role details, or onboarding steps based on your interests and availability.